jxjo/VJX/wing/design/wing_design_1.md

 ![JX-GS-15](images/JX-GS-15.png "JX-GS-15")

 All the airfoils of the wing can be found [here](https://github.com/jxjo/Airfoils/tree/main/JX-GS).
-Development of the JX-GS airfoil family (in Geram we use the term “Strak”) was done in several iterations and was described in detail in [Entwicklung eines F3F-Profils]( https://www.rc-network.de/threads/entwicklung-eines-f3f-profils.787618/).
+Development of the JX-GS airfoil family (in Geram we use the term "Strak") was done in several iterations and was described in detail in [Entwicklung eines F3F-Profils]( https://www.rc-network.de/threads/entwicklung-eines-f3f-profils.787618/).
 This thread on RC-Network has also become a great fund for questions about airfoil development due to the numerous discussion contributions.

 Therefore, at this point only a short summary of JX-GS: